 And a bonus – 11.
 Not including what you do

 When you’re fresh in someone’s mind, that’s great.
 But months, maybe weeks or even days later, will they know what “happy faces” does?
 Is it a face painter, a photographer, or a nursery, for example?
 In fact, think about exactly what information you need to include.
 Too much and you risk a cluttered design.
 Too little and you’ll be sitting there wondering why no-one’s ringing the phone.

-If you do decide to go down the route of designing your own business card, then the Hertfordshire Wedding Photographer hopes that you’ll bear some of the pitfalls in mind.
+If you do decide to go down the route of not choosing graphic designers, and instead design your own business card, then the Hertfordshire Wedding Photographer hopes that you’ll bear some of the pitfalls in mind.
 And if you have decided after reading this that you’d rather employ a hertfordshire graphic designer – then tell them we sent you ;-).